savak1990/my-dogs/dogs-service/README.md

 # Dogs Image Upload Service Backend

-A serverless backend service for managing user dog profiles and image uploads.
+A serverless backend service for managing user dog profiles and image uploads with automated image processing.
 This service provides REST APIs for creating dog profiles, uploading images, and retrieving dog information with their associated images.
+Images are automatically processed upon upload using event-driven Lambda functions.

 ## Architecture